victorybiz/vue-simple-acl/README.md

 import { computed } from 'vue'; // For VUE 3
 import { createAcl, defineAclRules } from 'vue-simple-acl';

+// in Vue 3, if you received the error "ReferenceError: Vue is not defined", import from the src path import { createAcl, defineAclRules } from 'vue-simple-acl/src';

 // ----- VUE 2 Imports -----
 import Vue from 'vue';
 import VueCompositionAPI from '@vue/composition-api'; // Ensure this is installed